The Cost of Learning Under Multiple Change Points: Conclusion and Future Work

-We present a learning-theoretic formulation for multiple change-point environments, which gives rise to an underexplored phenomenon: unavoidable missed detections induce endogenous confounding, in which the reference distribution used for detection becomes a mixture of past regimes.
+We present a learning-theoretic formulation for multiple change-point environments, which gives rise to an under-explored phenomenon: unavoidable missed detections induce endogenous confounding, in which the reference distribution used for detection becomes a mixture of past regimes.
 We formulate this through a regret-minimization framework for online tracking, without imposing lower bounds on separability or spacing between changes.
 We quantify the cost of confounding via a reduction in the detector SNR, which requires a novel analysis exploiting the mixture structure of the learner’s statistic and motivates a time-varying detection threshold that is robust to missed detections.
 Leveraging these insights, our proposed ATC algorithm achieves nearly minimax-optimal regret without knowledge of the horizon or the number of changes.
-Extending this framework to other decision-making settings is an interesting direction for future work.